 Skip to content

-The ZCSD has placed a proposition on the ballot for November 15, 2025, to authorize the district to redirect existing school bond taxes toward critical needs in the district, without raising the current tax rate on residents.
+ZCSD has placed a proposition on the ballot for June 27, 2026, to authorize the district to redirect existing school bond taxes toward employee compensastion, without raising the current tax rate on residents.

 The initiative was developed after extensive ZCSD stakeholder input and strategic planning.
-Stakeholder advisory groups identified these three areas as top priorities for the district.
+Stakeholder advisory groups identified employee compensation for recruiting and retaining our talented employees as a top priority for the district.
 The School Board voted unanimously to place the measure on the ballot, reflecting broad support for the plan.

-The proposal would authorize the ZCSD to reallocate millage from bonds as they are being paid off to fund three specified areas: employee compensation increases, technology upgrades, and facility repairs.
+The proposal would authorize the ZCSD to reallocate millage from bonds as they are being paid off to fund employee compensation increases.

-By reallocating the taxes residents are already paying, over time, the ZCSD can significantly raise employee salaries, update classroom technology, and fix aging school buildings.
+By reallocating the taxes residents are already paying, over time, the ZCSD can significantly raise employee salaries and continue providing excellent benefit packages for current employees and retirees of the district.

 The “Zachary Forward” initiative comes as ZCSD’s previous school construction bonds, funded by an initial 36-mill property tax, near maturity.
-If approved by voters, the measure would maintain the millage rate at a decreased 24 mills and dedicate it to three specified areas:
+If approved by voters, the measure would maintain the millage rate at a decreased 24 mills and dedicate it to employee compensation now and in the future.

 The tax language ensures that this is not a tax increase, but a rededication of an existing tax.
 This reallocation will not increase millages past the current rate.